-The picture on the right Represent a 2-week Sprint – Calendar, of 10 days.
-Spread in three Physical Calendar Week.
+The picture on the right Represents a 2-week Sprint – a Calendar, of 10 days.
+Spread in three Physical Calendar Weeks.
 Throughout the rest of the article, I will explain these color legends, where Yellow = Previous Sprint Green = Current Sprint (for the Sprint we are doing the Capacity Planning) Blue = Future Sprint.

 Step 2 – Calculate Team Member’s Availability:

-Assuming We have 7 Members team 4 Developer and 3 Testers, Not Counting the SM and PO here, as we don’t need to count their capacity in Capacity Planning.
+Assuming We have 7 Members team 4 developers and 3 Testers, Not Counting the SM and PO here, as we don’t need to count their capacity in Capacity Planning.